brettchalupa/BubOnTheRun/README.md

 ### Testing

-Test the game quickly on the Neko VM with `lime test neko`
+Test the game quickly on the Neko VM with `lime test neko -debug`

+Update assets with `lime update neko`

+A note about test targets:

+- Neko: VM that builds pretty quickly, similar to desktop
+- HTML5: Web target that plays kinda meh but quick to build
+- Mac/Windows/Linux: Slow to build but useful for testing

 ### Building

+Build the game for playing with: `lime build TARGET -final -clean`